torognes/vsearch/man/commands/vsearch-fasta2fastq.1.md

 # DESCRIPTION

-The `vsearch --fasta2fastq` command can be used to add fake nucleotide quality scores to the sequences in the given fasta file (*fastafile*) and write them to the fastq file specified with the `--fastqout` option.
+The `vsearch --fasta2fastq` command can be used to add fake nucleotide quality scores to the sequences in the given fasta file and write them to the fastq file specified with the `--fastqout` option.
 The quality score may be adjusted using the `--fastq_qmaxout` option (default is 41).
 The `--fastq_asciiout` option may be used to adjust the fastq output quality offset (in ASCII base character, default is 33).
 Empty fasta sequences are discarded.

 # OPTIONS